Skip to content

 Cost-of-attendance cap

 At Maryland, an outside scholarship only triggers a cut when total aid would exceed cost of attendance.
-The strategy follows from that: outside scholarships are upside until the package would push past COA — then they start replacing institutional grants.
+The strategy follows from that: outside scholarships are upside until the package would push past COA, at which point they start replacing institutional grants.

 financialaid.umd.edu publishes the $62,374 cost-of-attendance worksheet the math is run against.